perdixsw/umpy/README.md

 The "from unit" and "to unit" can either be a full unit, like "liter", or a common abbreviation, like "ltr".
 It will be *slightly* faster if you pass the full name, since umpy doesn't have to figure out what you meant by your abbreviation.

+`convert` takes a numeric thing, and two strings that express the notions of `from` and `to`

+It will return a Decimal instance with trailing zeros trimmed off of whole numbers.

 You may optionally pass in, as a keyword argument, `unit_type`, which can be one of "count", "length", "area", "weight", or "volume".
-It is not required to pass this argument in, as umpy will attempt to figure it out.
-But it's going to be *slightly* faster, since it doesn't have to do that if you pass it in.
+It is not required to pass this argument in, as umpy will attempt to figure it out -- but it's going to be *slightly* faster, since it doesn't have to do that if you pass it in, so pass it if you know it.

 ### Exceptions